Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: -Energy estimates for Vlasov fields

 To this end, we decompose $v_\alpha v_\beta \partial_{x^i} (g^{\alpha \beta} )$ on the null frame

 and we use Lemma \ref{Deltav} in order to get

 Using the assumptions on $H$, we derive, since $|v_Av_B| \lesssim |v| |w_L|$ by Lemma \ref{lem_wwl},

-where we note that the contribution of the first term on the RHS can be absorbed if $\epsilon$ is small enough into the spacetime positive term containing $|w_L|$ obtained above, while the contribution of the second term can be simply estimated in terms of the energy. \end{proof}
+where we note that the contribution of the first term on the right-hand side can be absorbed if $\epsilon$ is small enough into the spacetime positive term containing $|w_L|$ obtained above, while the contribution of the second term can be simply estimated in terms of the energy. \end{proof}